Three Flaws In Thinking That Mess Up Our View Of Ethics, History, Politics, & Everything Else.

 apologists of all sorts tend to be prone.

-unlike, which usually turns on featuring one or more points of similarity while
+INSISTING THAT UNLIKE THINGS ARE LIKE and LIKE THINGS ARE UNLIKE, which usually turns on featuring one or more points of similarity while

 suppressing differences or featuring one difference while suppressing